Realized variance: Related quantities

 Unlike the variance the realized variance is a random quantity.

 The realized volatility is the square root of the realized variance, or the square root of the RV multiplied by a suitable constant to bring the measure of volatility to an annualized scale.
 For instance, if the RV is computed as the sum of squared daily returns for some month, then an annualized realized volatility is given by $\sqrt{252 \times RV}$.

 Properties under ideal conditions

 Under ideal circumstances the RV consistently estimates the quadratic variation of the price process that the returns are computed from.

-Ole E. Barndorff-Nielsen and Neil Shephard (2002), Journal of the Royal Statistical Society, Series B, 63, 2002, 253–280.

 For instance suppose that the price process $P_t=\exp{(p_t)}$ is given by the stochastic integral: